-Committee No. of meetings Number of meetings held by the Auditing and Compliance Committee 11 Number of meetings held by the Appointments and Remuneration Committee 8
+Committee No. of meetings Number of meetings held by the Auditing and Compliance Committee 8 Number of meetings held by the Appointments, Remuneration and Sustainability Committee 8

-C.1.26 Indicate the number of meetings held by the Board of Directors during the year with member attendance data of the Board of Directors, also previously having granted the relevant proxy with voting instructions.
+C.1.26 Indicate the number of meetings held by the Board of Directors during the year with member attendance data

-Number of meetings at which at least 80% of the directors were present in person 6 Attendance in person as a $\%$ of total votes during the year 95% Number of meetings with attendance in person or proxies given with specific instructions, by all directors 6 Votes cast in person and by proxies with specific instructions, as a % of total votes during the year 100%
+Number of meetings at which at least 80% of the directors were present in person 6 Attendance in person as a $\%$ of total votes during the year 95% Number of meetings with attendance in person or proxies given with specific instructions, by all directors 4 Votes cast in person and by proxies with specific instructions, as a $\%$ of total votes during the year 97%

-The Chairman of the Board (Mr. Gabriel Escarrer Juliá) did not attend two meetings of the Board of Directors, previously having granted the relevant proxy and instructions.
-Likewise, Ms María Antonia Escarrer Jaume (External Proprietary Director) did not attend one meeting
+The Chairman of the Board (Mr. Gabriel Escarrer Juliá) did not attend three meetings of the Board of Directors, having previously conferred the corresponding representation by proxy and instructions at one of these meetings.